 - You hear sounds in the walls and ceilings.
-If you hear scampering noises in your walls or ceiling, your house isn’t haunted; you likely have mice.
+If you hear scampering noises in your walls or ceiling, your house probably isn’t haunted; you likely have mice.

 - Your pet is displaying odd behavior.
 Your pets and their heightened sense of hearing and smell will pick up on these rodent visitors before you do.
 If Fido or Fluffy seems to be hearing or seeing things you don’t, it could be mice or rats in your home.

-Q: What attracts rats to your house?
+Q. What attracts rats to your house?

 Rats spend most of their lives hunting down the next meal, and humans are a great source of food.
 The first thing they’ll detect is your garbage.
 From there, they’ll move to other food smells coming from inside your home.
 Nip things in the bud by preventing rats from getting into your garbage.
 Make sure your garbage cans have tight lids.

-Q: Do rats learn to avoid traps?
+Q. Do rats learn to avoid traps?

-Rats are inherently suspicious creatures.
-It’s a survival mechanism that has evolved in rodents.
+Rats are inherently suspicious creatures; it’s a survival mechanism that has evolved in rodents.
 They will avoid objects new to their environment until enough time has passed that these items become familiar.
 This is why it may take some time before the traps you just put out begin to bear fruit.

-Q: What kills rats instantly?
+Q. What kills rats instantly?

 Many people think poison will kill rodents quickly.
 Poison is one of the slowest methods for killing rats, as it takes at least 3 days for it to kill the rodent once it’s ingested.
 Snap traps will break a rat’s neck, and electric traps, which deal a lethal shock to rodents, will instantly kill rats.